twisted/towncrier/README.rst

     towncrier check --compare-with origin/main

-The check succeeds if at least one of the following is true:

-- The current branch adds at least one news fragment
-- The current branch changes the news file (e.g. the PR is a new release)
+The check is automatically skipped when the main news file is modified inside the branch as this signals a release branch that is expected to not have news fragments.